-In light of events that have occurred in the past year, and as we find ourselves once again at a watershed moment in history, we have encouraged the congregation of All Saints Lutheran Church to continue to engage in dialogue concerning issues of racial reconciliation and inclusivity of all people.
+In light of events that have occurred in the past few years, and as we find ourselves once again at a watershed moment in history, we have encouraged the congregation of All Saints Lutheran Church to continue to engage in dialogue concerning issues of racial reconciliation and inclusivity of all people.
 While we always strive to promote justice, compassion, equality, and reconciliation in our classes, book studies, and sermons, it is evident that we all can do more, and that more intentional dialogue is needed.

 We encourage you to journey with us, as we engage in working for justice and peace in our world.